|Nutrition Facts (per serving)|

 |Total Sugars 4g|

 |Vitamin C 77mg||385%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 A premium brand of vodka will simply taste much better in this sorbet.
-This recipe is from Blue Ice American Vodka, so it is the recommended in this case.
+This recipe is from Blue Ice American Vodka, and it is an excellent option.